 For my sister’s birthday I got her a Harry Potter coloring book and some colored pencils.
 She travels a lot and I thought it might be a fun distraction for her when she’s flying or on layovers.
 She texted me a picture of her coloring and I thought “She needs a pencil pouch!”.
-So I decided to make her one and I’m sharing all the details with you.
+So I decided to make her one and I’m sharing all the details of my pencil pouch tutorial with you.

 - 3 rectangles of outside fabric (6.5 in X 10 in, 4.5 in X 10 in, and 2.5 in X 10 in)